Skip to content

 Table of Contents

-If your company suffers a data breach, you must report this as per the data protection rules.
+If your company suffers a data breach, you must report this according to protection rules.
 The Information Commissioner’s Office (ICO) is an independent body aiming to help organisations in England comply with data protection law.
 In particular, they seek to enforce the rules within the General Data Protection Regulation (GDPR).
-This article will detail the circumstances in which your business should report data breaches to the ICO to ensure your company complies with the relevant rules and avoids financial penalties.
+This article will explain the circumstances in which you should report data breaches to the ICO, helping your company follow the rules and avoid fines.

 When Does My Business Need to Report a Data Breach to the ICO?